gperson/RunescapeBots/README.md

 ## Running a bot
 1. Sign into Runescape
-2. Take your character to the location and position them as found {here}.
+2. Take your character to the location and position them as found [here](https://github.com/gperson/RunescapeBots/wiki/Player-location-snd-setup).
 3. Click run on the SikuliIDE